avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 ### Create Accounts
 - To start validating, you need to create a `Stash account`.
 - The `Stash account` is where you keep most of your coins.
 It is the custodian of your staking funds.
 - You can use any Substrate-compatible wallet to create these accounts.
 We recommend using the [polkadot.js extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).
-Reffer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information about using the extension.
+Refer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information about using the extension.

 ## Request Testnet Coins
 - Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).